polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 # Asymmetric Multiprocessing (AMP)

-This page provides a brief introduction to Asymmetric Multiprocessing (AMP) concepts, as well as instructions on how to simultaneously run multiple operating systems or bare metal applications on the PolarFire SoC.
+This page provides a brief introduction to Asymmetric Multiprocessing (AMP) concepts, including instructions on how to run multiple operating systems or bare metal applications simultaneously on the PolarFire SoC.

 - [Introduction](#introduction)
 - [AMP on PolarFire SoC](#amp-overview)